soroush/graphicsmagick/README.txt

   to read the Computer Graphics Metafile (CGM) image format.
 You also need Ghostscript and Ghostscript Fonts (see below).

-* GraphicsMagick requires 'dcraw' from
+* GraphicsMagick requires 'dcraw' (version 8.95 or later) from

     http://www.cybercom.net/~dcoffin/dcraw/